 The US tariffs on Canadian exports are hard to understand - both the theory and the practice.

 For example, I read that "Canadian aluminum, steel products dealt biggest blow from US duties".
 But isn't aluminum and steel covered by CUSMA, and therefore exempt from the tariffs?
-Is it, then, just a small percentage of aluminum and steel exports that is actually being tariffed?
-Aluminum and steel are being at a different rate (50%), and with a different "justification" - does this invalidate the CUSMA defence?
+Or is it just a small percentage of aluminum and steel exports that is actually being tariffed?
+Aluminum and steel are subject to tariffs at a different rate (50%), and with a different "justification" - does this, then, invalidate the CUSMA defence?
+Is steel and aluminum not covered by CUSMA?
 None of this clear to me.

 I don't know whether Trump understands all this - maybe he's smarter than he seems - certainly he has a whole department keeping track of it all for him.
 But I have a suspicion that hardly anybody really understands it all in detail.
 The Canadian case may be more complicated than most, what with the CUSMA to take into account too.
 Presumably, somebody in the Canadian civil service understands it pretty well, and is keeping track of it.
 Me, I've just about given up.